ctkcoding/dir2cast/README.md

    restart both containers
 4. Check that podcast episodes can be played/downloaded.
-If your feed exists and can be subscribed to, but files aren't available, try setting `MP3_URL` env var  with https:// rather than http://. (see comment in ini file)
+If your feed exists and can be subscribed to, but files aren't available, try setting `MP3_URL` env var  with https:// (see comment in source ini file)

 Notes
 -----